akselele/BetterMessengerTT/README.md

-# MessengerTT
+# BetterMessengerTT (BMTT)
-MessengerTT (Work In Progress) is a dumb add-on which essentially is Twitch chat right into your Messenger chat.
+BMTT (Work In Progress) is a dumb add-on which essentially is Twitch chat right into your Messenger chat.

 Bugs can still happen and I'm not responsible for Chrome crashing (shouldn't be happening but haven't tested it yet).